11 Reasons Your Portable AC Fills with Water Too Quickly

 One of the reasons why your portable AC condensate pan or water tray fills very quickly may be its small capacity.

-For example, let’s say, for some reason(s), whether they be dirty filter, clogged coils, faulty fan etc. your portable AC coils are icing up.
+For example, let’s say, for some reason(s), whether they be dirty filters, clogged coils, faulty fans, etc. your portable AC coils are icing up.

-Ice will melt and quickly fill up condensate pan.
+Ice will melt and quickly fill up the condensate pan.
 You will have to empty it frequently.

-Thereby, I would advise you to firstly check for other problems discussed in this article, before coming to conclusion that the culprit is less water holding capacity of your portable AC.
+Therefore, I would advise you to first check for other problems discussed in this article, before concluding that the culprit is less water holding capacity of your portable AC.

-You can always use drain hose to get rid of water automatically by bypassing condensate pan.
+You can always use a drain hose to get rid of water automatically by bypassing the condensate pan.

-If you need to get rid of water against gravity i.e., at a height from your unit, a condensate pump would resolve this problem for you permanently.
-You will never have to empty your unit’s condensate pan again.
+If you need to remove water from your unit at a height, a condensate pump will solve the issue permanently.
+You will never have to manually empty your unit’s condensate pan again.

-You can click here to view specifications of my preferred condensate pump.
+You can click here to view the specifications of my preferred condensate pump.

 10. Extreme Humidity in Room of Portable AC